 If no other Case Product Similar Incident records exist, after running the action, Vault generates twelve records, one for each region and time period pair.
 After record generation, you can enter the market and similar incident data on each record.

-Use the Registration section to add license and registration details for a Case Product.
+Use the Registration subsection to add license and registration details for a Case Product.
 By default, this section does not appear for blinded Study Products.

 If the registration details are already configured in the Product library and you select that Product Registration in the Case Product Details section, Vault automatically populates data in the Registration section.